victorchall/EveryDream2trainer/doc/CONTRIBUTING.md

 ## A few questions to ask yourself before working on enhancements

-There is no formation process for contributing to EveryDream, but please consider the following before submitting a PR:
+There is no formal process for contributing to EveryDream, but please consider the following before submitting a PR:

 * Consider if the change is general enough to be useful to others, or is more specific to your project.
 Changes should provide value to a broad audience.
 Sometimes specific project needs can be served by a script for your specific data instead of a change to the trainer behavior, for instance.